zafersn/WiFi-RC-Controller-With-Camera/ENGLISH/V2/README.md

       * Settings ==> Developer Options ==> Turn on.
       * Settings ==> Developer Options ==> Enable USB debugging

  Now, after you make sure that your phone is connected to the computer and that the phone is recognized by the computer (install the drivers if the phone is not recognized by the computer), In the Android studio environment, you should check that your phone is recognized.
-The simplest control is to display your phone model on the screen that opens by pressing Shift + F10.<br><br>
+The simplest control is to display your phone model on the screen that opens by pressing `Shift + F10`.<br><br>
   ![Screen Shot](https://github.com/zafersn/WiFi-RC-Controller-With-Camera/blob/master/V2Images/images/telefon%20algilama.PNG)

-  Now, all we have to do is click on the Terminal tab on the bottom left or press Alt + F12.
+  Now, all we have to do is click on the Terminal tab on the bottom left or press `Alt + F12`.
  On the opened terminal screen;
   * `adb shell`
   * `settings put global captive_portal_detection_enabled 0`<br><br>